 There’s a lot to learn about this way of eating and it’s easy to get information overload.
 Caution: Don’t try to watch/read everything on this list in one day.
 Pick something of interest to you and start there at your own pace.
 Just start learning and know that you will find your answers as you go along.
+And don’t hesitate to send me a message if you have questions.

 What was the one resource that helped me get started & continues to help me stay on track?